mietek/halcyon-website/pages/docs/halcyon-lib/index.md

 Copy the specified resource on S3 with HTTP `PUT` without downloading or uploading the resource data; on failure, return `1`.

 The source and destination may be the same bucket or separate buckets.

-Like with [s3_upload](#s3_upload), the ACL applies to the destination.
+As with [s3_upload](#s3_upload), the ACL applies to the destination.

 ```
 $ s3_copy foo.halcyon.sh foo bar.halcyon.sh bar private